Network security for an AI home lab

 - Hypervisor: Proxmox, KVM or similar for virtualisation of services.
 Use VMs for isolation that must touch hardware; use containers for stateless services.

-- GPU host: Pass through the GPU to a VM for model training or inference.
+- GPU host: pass through the GPU to a VM for model training or inference.

 - Router/switch: VLAN-capable, with a configurable firewall.